Night buses in London: N2

 Route N2 commenced operating on 13 April 1984 between West Norwood station and Trafalgar Square.
-In October 1984, it was extended north from Trafalgar Square to Friern Barnet and south from West Norwood station to Crystal Palace.
+In October 1984, it was extended north from Trafalgar Square to Friern Barnet and south from West Norwood station to Crystal Palace bus station.
 In June 1995, it was withdrawn between Camden Town and Friern Barnet, and rerouted to Hampstead Heath.
 In November 1999, the Trafalgar Square to Hampstead Heath section was withdrawn and replaced by route N24.
 Upon being re-tendered, it passed from Metroline to Arriva London in April 2000.